ionos-cloud/cluster-api-provider-ionoscloud/docs/style-guide.md

 - Be consistent, concise and check your own work.
 - “TODO” and “NOTE” comments should have an issue ID.
 - Spelling and grammars matters.
-- Commits must be squashed before merging and should have a short and long description separated by an empty newline.
+- PRs must be squashed before merging and should have a short and long description separated by an empty newline.
 - Use correct variable and import alias names.
 - Wrap errors with fmt.Errorf(“...%w”, err) and compare them via errors.Is.
 - Contexts must be passed down the call stack and should be the first argument.